DIGITAL ADMINISTRATIVE AND TRAINING ASSISTANT

 Advancing Digital Innovation in Sport: Latest Developments from the DATA Project Team

 The DATA (Digital Administrative and Training Assistant) project team recently held a productive progress meeting to assess their advancements and plan the next phase of their digital transformation initiative for the sports sector.
-Now six months into the project, the team is gaining momentum in delivering impactful solutions for sport organisations across Europe.
+Now six months into the project, the team is gaining momentum in delivering impactful solutions for sports organisations across Europe.

 Marcos Lopez Flores opened the session with an overview of the app market analysis.
 His review highlighted leading digital platforms such as TeamSnap and TeamLinkt, setting a benchmark for the features and functionality the DATA project may consider.
 In parallel, he presented a preliminary outline for a survey aimed at gathering in-depth insights into user expectations and requirements.